 Questions About Using Insurance

 If I am not paneled with your insurance carrier, you will be billed for the entire amount, due at the beginning of the session.
 We can give you a receipt, and you can bill your own insurance as out-of-network.
-Unfortunately, many insurance companies no longer cover Associates (counselors practicing under the supervision of a licensed counselor).

 Depending on your plan, your insurance may or may not pay for telehealth services.
 Call your insurance carrier and request information on what is covered for telehealth services in behavioral health.
 Coaching is not covered by insurance.